Training Outcomes Within Your Budget!

 An example of magic matrix in MATLAB Array

 These squares showcase the versatility of MATLAB Arrays in representing and manipulating structured data.
-Moreover, they serve as an example of MATLAB's mathematical and computational capabilities.
+Moreover, they serve as an example of MATLAB's mathematical and computational capabilities of MATLAB.

 List of Array functions